excelsior-oss/excelsior-jet-gradle-plugin/README.md

 (to be launched at system bootstrap) or manual (to be activated later by a user through the start button in the Windows Control Panel/Services).

-#### Adding dependency to Excelsior JET WinService API
+#### Adding dependency on the Excelsior JET WinService API

-Windows service program must register a callback routine (so called control handler) that is invoked by the system on service initialization, interruption, resume, etc.
+A Windows service program must register a callback routine (so called control handler) that is invoked by the system on service initialization, interruption, resume, etc.
-With Excelsior JET, you achieve this functionality by implementing a subclass of `com.excelsior.service.WinService` of Excelsior JET WinService API and specifying it as the main class of the plugin configuration.
+With Excelsior JET, you achieve this functionality by implementing a subclass of `com.excelsior.service.WinService` of the Excelsior JET WinService API and specifying it as the main class of the plugin configuration.
 The JET Runtime will instantiate that class on startup and translate calls to the callback routine into calls of its respective methods, collectively called handler methods.
-For more details, refer to the "Windows services" section of the Excelsior JET User's Guide.
+For more details, refer to the "Windows services" Chapter of the Excelsior JET User's Guide.

-To compile your implementation of `WinService` to Java bytecode you will need to reference Excelsior JET WinService API from your Gradle build script.
+To compile your implementation of `WinService` to Java bytecode you will need to reference the Excelsior JET WinService API from your Gradle build script.
 For that, add the following dependency to your `build.gradle` file:

 ```gradle